MiraZzle/site-seeker/README.md

 ## Prerequisites

+> [!WARNING]
-To run the application, you will need Docker installed.
+> To run the application, you will need Docker installed.

 You can specify custom environment variables in the .env file located at the root of the project.
 By default, the following ports are used for backend: